T0BUU/Demo/README.md

 * Added a new xml-file fragment\_partner\_info.xml that holds the layout for the fragment.

-## Branch: Implement an example template for settings menu
+## Branch: Implement an example template for settings menu SPRINT 1 Closed on 17.12.

 In this branch _Lari Alakukku_ worked on implementing an empty settings menu.
 He used the GUI made by _Otto von Boehm_ as a basis and integrated a tab based navigation menu to the app.